Maryland District OSV Status

 License Required: All vehicles in the OSV zones must bear valid state license plates, be properly equipped, insured & registered to operate on public highways.
 Drivers must possess a valid state driver’s license.

 OSV Zone Limits: 145 vehicles in MD, 48 vehicles in VA.
-(VA - limited to 18 when Toms Cove hook area is closed March 15 - August 31.
-VA North OSV fishing mile open when Toms Cove Hook is closed and is limited to 12).
-Please inquire at a visitor center about sign in/ sign out procedures and current closures.
+(VA South OSV is limited to 18 when Toms Cove hook area is closed March 15 - August 31.
+VA North OSV fishing mile open when Toms Cove Hook is closed (March 15 - August 31) and is limited to 12).
+Please inquire at the Toms Cove visitor center about sign in/ sign out procedures and current closures.
 Purchasing an OSV permit does not guarantee access to OSV zones at any particular time.
 Access may be reduced or curtailed due to vehicle density limits, over-wash, emergency conditions or land management constraints.
 Vehicle density limits are reached frequently during summer, especially on weekends and holidays with several hour waits for access which is managed on a one off/one on basis.

 One Off, One On: In MD, the OSV automated gate arms will close after 145 vehicles have entered, then one vehicle is allowed to enter only when one vehicle exits.
 Call 757-898-0058 if gate is malfunctioning.

 In VA a sign in/ sign out procedure is in place.
-Please inquire at a visitor center about sign in/ sign out areas.
+Please inquire at Toms Cove Visitor Center about sign in/ sign out areas.

 Vehicle Operation: Vehicle speed in OSV zones may not exceed 25 mph and must be reduced to 15 mph whenever coming within 100 feet of vehicles, wildlife, pedestrians or people on horseback.
 When two vehicles approach in the same track, both operators must slow and the operator with the ocean on his right must yield the right-of-way by pulling out of the track.